Rookian/War3Stats/readme.md

 ## A tool for retrieving player statistics while playing on BattleNet.

 *Your are sick of writing*
-> stats 'player name'
+> stats 'player name'  :unamused:

-*then this tool is for you!*
+*then this tool is for you!* :sunglasses:

 War3Stats sniffes TCP packets, interprets them and finds out what game statistics each player has.